dublinstudent/dublinstudent.github.io/README.md

 # dublinstudent.github.io
-A website to explore Dublin as a student
+Student life in Dublin about to get a little easier with these tips & tricks!